 Note: The de facto requirement corresponds to the amount of the institutions' total capital requirements set by Finansinspektionen and the liabilities proportion principle established by the Debt Office.
 The requirement is shown in relation to TREA.
 The figure shows the de facto requirement and total holding of own funds and eligible liabilities.

-\The own funds differ from the own funds on a consolidated basis for the entire group.
-See the information box on pages 9 and 10 for further information including an explanation of what constitutes an eligible liability.
+Landshypotek, Skandiabanken and Sparbanken Skåne are not shown here because Finansinspektionen does not make Pillar 2 requirements for the institutions public.
+However, the Debt Office monitors the institutions' compliance in the same way as for other systemically important institutions.
+See the information box on pages 10 and 11 for further information including an explanation of what constitutes an eligible liability.
 Sources: the Debt Office and Finansinspektionen